Fractured Magic: Chapter Twenty-Seven

 “Wait.”
 Roman caught Leandros’ good arm when the alfar turned to leave, stopping him.
 Leandros made a half-hearted attempt to tug it free, but unsurprisingly, Roman wouldn’t even budge.

 Leandros knew this stranger well, though.
 “What is it?
-Want to check the stitches yourself?”
+Do you want to check the stitches yourself?” he asked.

 Sure enough, Roman wrinkled his nose and dropped Leandros’ arm.
 “Stop that.”